Ice climbing areas

 Matka is a canyon on the river Treska situated only 15km from Skopje.
 This is a very special place where in the past there were thriving orthodox monasteries and the silent prayers of the monks enchanted the entire area with eternal peace.
 Now there is only one working monastery, but the churches dotted everywhere around still spread the calming vibration throughout the area.

 But for us the most important thing is the rock jutting upwards about 150 metres high.
 It is certainly the most popular trad crag in this country.
 It risеs above the artificial lake on the river Treska which is created by the power damn built here in 1938.The rock is limestone, it is where we all made our first steps in the climbing world and it is very dear to us.
-The long routes here are of four or five pitches and there are also few playgrounds with short routes, the closest of which is very near to the hut (which is only 10 minutes walk from the parking lot); the rest are not so very far from the hut either.
-The grades (UIAA) are from III up to VIII+...
+The long routes here are mostly four pitches and the grades (UIAA) are from III up to VIII+...

 Some of the routes: